trumpfheller/trumpfheller.github.io/dictionary.md

 dog
 ```

-So if you use a dictionary in a for loop, the iteration variable will go through the keys in the dictionary.
+### a dictionary in a for loop,
+- the iteration variable will go through the keys in the dictionary.
-to access the associated values, you can either use the keys as indexes of the dictionary
+- to access the associated values,
+	- use the keys as indexes of the dictionary
 	or
-you can use the items method which returns a tuple for each element in the dictionary.
+	- use the items method which returns a tuple for each element in the dictionary.
-The tuple's first element is the key.
+		- The tuple's first element is the key.
-Its second element is the value.
+		- Its second element is the value.

 ```python
 file_counts ={'jpeg': 10, 'txt': 14, 'csv': 2, 'py': 23}